 Consider the following scenarios:

 - Your business offers services within a client’s home, such as dog walking or in-home check-ins.
 A client’s house key is misplaced by one of your staff members while on the job.
-In this scenario, lost key coverage would be helpful.
+In this scenario, lost key coverage is helpful.

 - Your business offers vehicle transport for animals in your care.
 One day, a staff member and the accompanying animals are involved in a minor car accident.
 In this scenario, commercial automobile coverage is essential.